co-cart/co-cart/NEXT_CHANGELOG.md

 After more research and testing, we found that due to the limits of the session handler in WooCommerce.
 Many popular extensions and third party plugins have created hacky workarounds to compensate.
 One piece of data we found to be used the most to help identify the user session is the WooCommerce cookie, which we had replaced with our own.

-While the main goal is to make CoCart the best headless API, we understand now that we have to leave these limitations in while still making CoCart run at it's best without breaking core features in WooCommerce.
+While the main goal is to make CoCart the best headless API, we understand now that we have to leave these limitations in while still making CoCart run at it's best without breaking core features in WooCommerce which are being used in other third party plugin.

 So the session handler has been updated and improved to handle both WooCommerce extensions and third party plugins even better than before while still supporting CoCart for what it needs.
-The original WooCommerce session cookie is put back for the frontend while the API doesn't use it at all.
+The original WooCommerce session cookie is put back for the frontend while the CoCart API doesn't use it at all.

 Instead the user session data is returned during any cart request and passes the required information to HTTP Header so it can be cached client-side.